Rufflewind/aur-packages/README.md

 # AUR packages

-To avoid forgetting to update `.SRCINFO`, be sure to add the pre-commit hooks, as shown in the commands below.
+To avoid forgetting to update `.SRCINFO`, be sure to add the pre-push hooks, as shown in the commands below.

 ## Initial clone of `aur-packages`